csd1100/terrainium/README.md

 ```

 - Verbs:
-    - `install` - installs the terrainiumd as a service and starts the installed service.
+    - `install` - installs the terrainiumd as a service and enables, starts the installed service.

     - `remove` - removes the terrainiumd as a service and stops the installed service.